Ultrastrong time-dependent light-matter interactions are gauge-relative: Introduction of a different modified current

 This (gauge) freedom in ${\bf P}_{\rm T}$ is central to quantum optics and molecular electrodynamics, because when transforming from the Coulomb to Poincar\'e (multipolar) gauges the additional contribution $\nabla\times {\bf U}={\bf P}_{\rm T}^1$ provides the dominant interaction Hamiltonian $\int d^3x\, [{\bf \Pi}\cdot {\bf P}_{\rm T}^1+({\bf P}_{\rm T}^1)^2]$.
 This is the only non-vanishing interaction term in the dipole approximation, wherein the contribution $\int d^3x\, {\bf \Pi}\cdot {\bf P}_{\rm T}^1$ possesses the well-known form $-e{\bf r}\cdot {\bf \Pi}({\bf 0})$.

 If ${\dot \mu}=0$ then all forms of the Lagrangian are equivalent.
-However, if ${\dot \mu}\neq 0$ we have only been able to construct Lagrangians that are at best partially invariant under a {\em complete} gauge-transformation consisting of both (\ref{gauge}) {\em and} (\ref{pmt}).
+However, if ${\dot \mu}\neq 0$ we have only been able to construct Lagrangians that are at best partially invariant under a {\em complete} gauge-transformation of both electromagnetic and material potentials.
 If, in particular, we impose the constraint (\ref{C}), which all standard non-relativistic gauges satisfy, then $\int d^3x \,{\bf P}\cdot {\bf A}=0$, implying that $L$, ${\tilde L}$ and ${\tilde L}'$ all coincide.
-Moving afterwards to the canonical formalism results in non-equivalent Hamiltonians as was shown in Sec.~\ref{nonham}.
+Moving afterwards to the canonical formalism results in non-equivalent Hamiltonians as was shown in Sec.~II C of the main text.

-\subsection{Full description of the dipole's motion}
+\section{Full description of the dipole's motion}

 We consider a two-charge system comprised of a charge $e_1=-e$ with mass $m_1$ at ${\bf r}_1$ and a charge $e_2=e$ with mass $m_2$ at ${\bf r}_2$.
 We introduce relative and centre-of-mass coordinates as